UPDATED JUL 14, 2020

-Adrenaline junkies are in for quite the treat with this 28-mile ride of roller coaster dips, sharp turns, grueling climbs, and speedy descents.
+Adrenaline junkies are in for quite the treat with this route filled with roller coaster dips, sharp turns, grueling climbs, and speedy descents.
 Known as “Prayer Mountain” by Dallas bikers, the Big Cedar route tops off at the highest elevation in DFW, around 700 feet above sea level, and consists of one main loop that feeds into multiple mini loops featuring various terrain.
 Keep in mind that helmets aren’t the only caution required: bikers must file a waiver with the steward before hitting the trail.

-Perhaps the most challenging bike trail in DFW, North Shore Trail circles Grapevine Lake and totals 22 miles of varied terrain broken up into two main loops: the East Loop, which includes 12.5 miles of smooth surface and the West Loop, that offers both one-way and out-and-back trails amidst rockier terrain.
+Perhaps the most challenging bike trail in DFW, North Shore Trail circles Grapevine Lake and totals approximately 22 miles of varied terrain broken up into two main loops: the East Loop, which includes 12.5 miles of smooth surface and the West Loop, that offers both one-way and out-and-back trails amidst rockier terrain.
 Three different trailheads make accessing the route incredibly easy, but make sure to start at Murrell Park for free entry (and bathrooms!).

 City dwellers in search of alternative transportation can rent a bike and hop on the Katy Trail for a leisurely ride across Downtown Dallas.
 The 3.5-mile route stretches from Southern Methodist University to Victory Park and covers one of the densest parts of the city.
 Although, be aware that you’ll be sharing the path with the motor vehicles, walkers, and joggers that abound here — so slow your pace to smell the roses or stop at the Katy Trail Ice House along the way for a quick bite and/or beer.

 You only have to drive five minutes outside of downtown to find one of the most popular trails in DFW.
 This 9.33-mile trail hugs the shoreline of White Rock Lake and boasts beautiful views of both the park and the city from the east side.
 Bathrooms and water fountains are abundant in this neck of the woods, as are picnic tables and pavilions — all you have to do is bring your wattle bottle and sense of adventure.